tdwg/website/content/pages/community/imaging/index.md

 A full task group may be expected to be concerned with the following topics, at least:

-* Descriptive content metadata
+- Descriptive content metadata
-* File formats, especially new standards such as JPEG2000
+- File formats, especially new standards such as JPEG2000
-* Standards for image LSID management and deployment
+- Standards for image LSID management and deployment
-* Best Practices for the acquisition, curation, and distribution of multimedia resources
+- Best Practices for the acquisition, curation, and distribution of multimedia resources
-* Intellectual Property Rights
+- Intellectual Property Rights
-* Outreach, e.g. workshops on image acquisition
+- Outreach, e.g. workshops on image acquisition
-* Connections to other organizations involved with these topics to reduce duplication
+- Connections to other organizations involved with these topics to reduce duplication

 ## Core Members

 The wiki has been inactive since St. Petersburg, so I list here only people I know to be active in image management research:

-* Robert A. Morris (UMASS-Boston)
+- Robert A. Morris (UMASS-Boston)
-* Reed Beaman(Yale)
+- Reed Beaman (Yale)
-* Greg Riccardi (Florida State University)
+- Greg Riccardi (Florida State University)
-* Stinger Guala (USDA PLANTS).
+- Stinger Guala (USDA PLANTS)

 ## Clients

 Everybody concerned with any aspect of documenting the nature and occurence of organisms, and their behavior and interactions in biotic systems.

-## Outcomes and Outputs
+## Outcomes and outputs

 The formation of a full subgroup with an active wiki by June 1, 2007

 ## Strategy

 This needs a good hook, because everybody takes a lot of pictures, and few people do anything systematic with them.
-So the core group---if it agrees to be such---needs to brainstorm about strategies and seek advice from the TDWG executive committee.
+So the core group - if it agrees to be such - needs to brainstorm about strategies and seek advice from the TDWG executive committee.

 ## Resources